-Lake Jackson, TX (January 12, 2017) – CHI St. Luke's Health–Brazosport Hospital (Brazosport Hospital) announced it has earned The Joint Commission's Gold Seal of Approval® and the American Heart Association/American Stroke Association's Heart-Check mark for Advanced Certification for Primary Stroke Centers.
+Lake Jackson, TX (January 12, 2017) – St. Luke's Health–Brazosport Hospital (Brazosport Hospital) announced it has earned The Joint Commission's Gold Seal of Approval® and the American Heart Association/American Stroke Association's Heart-Check mark for Advanced Certification for Primary Stroke Centers.
 The Gold Seal of Approval® and the Heart-Check mark represent symbols of quality from their respective organizations.

 “It's an honor to receive this advanced certification from The Joint Commission and the American Heart Association/American Stroke Association,” Blair Krell, MD, Stroke Medical Director, Brazosport Hospital.
 “The certification provides us with the opportunity to highlight the exceptional stroke care we provide as well as to continually strive to advance our care even further.”